ElaineArchbold/DataCentricProject/README.md

 ### Existing Features
 The HOME page features a scrolling parallax effect, with three sections.
 Section one is an introductory paragraph from Mrs Hinch, taken from her book introduction.
 Section two is a shopping list, where users can select the most popular Mrs Hinch items that they may need to stock up on.
 Section three contains iframes for YouTube and Instagram.
 The Instagram feed could be added here, with login details from Mrs Hinch.

 The TO-DO page uses a MongoDB database to allow the user to add, edit, update and remove items from their to-do list.
 They can use this list directly on the website and edit it as they go.
-There is also a tab for checking completed tasks so they can see what they have done.

 The TIPS page has a video gallery of the most popular Mrs Hinch YouTube videos.
 I have also created and wired up a search bar which brings users directly the Mrs Hinch YouTube channel.
 I used Google developer tools on YouTube to find the correct code for this.